NetArena: Dynamic Benchmarks for AI Agents in Network Automation

-These controlled network emulator environments enable formal execution of agent actions, rigorous outcome validation, and systematic tracking of side effects.
-By dynamically generating queries through randomized sampling in each evaluation round, we further reduce the risk of data contamination and ensure that agents are consistently tested on diverse, unseen tasks.
+With this design, \name dynamically generates queries via randomized sampling in each evaluation round, reducing the risk of data contamination and ensuring agents are consistently tested on diverse, unseen tasks.
+Guidance on extending \name to new applications is in Appendix~\S\ref{appendix:extend}.